alvaroemmanuel/Resume/source/markdown/resume.md

 #### Ondore
 2009
 </header>
-Desarrollo de módulos y reportes para el sistema de administración de IdeasRadio de Telcel, así como implementación de funciones de envío de SMS y creación dinámica de Listas de Reproducción Personalizadas en el servicio IdeasRadio de Telcel por medio del Web-API en .NET utilizando la versión 3.5 del framework, VisualStudio 2008, MS SQL Server 2000 con Enterprise Library y LINQ.
+Development of modules and reports for the Telcel IdeasRadio administration system, as well as implementation of text messaging functions and custom dynamic playlists creation in the IdeasRadio service through the .NET web API, using the .NET Framework version 3.5, VisualStudio 2008 and MS SQL Server 2000 with Enterprise Library and LINQ.

-Control y revisión de proyectos y código utilizando las herramientas de Google Apps, BugTracker.Net y el SCM Subversion para el entorno de desarrollo.
+Control and revision of projects and code using Google Apps tools, BugTracker.NET and Subversion for the development environment.
 </article>

 <article>